 Here’s what I don’t like about this plan:

 Likely you’ve already spent some time helping your child with reading, writing, math, or other academic skills throughout the school year.
 If your child continues to struggle with these, then repeating the same type of help may leave you in the same place that you started.

 Sure, your child won’t succumb to the dreaded summer slide.
 However, those major gains you were hoping for may not materialize.
-Your child may still be far behind when the new school year begins, and unprepared for the ever-increasing expectations.
+Your child may still be unprepared for the ever-increasing expectations when the new school year begins.

 Summer Break Option 5

 Yes, I do believe that you have another option.
 I’m a little biased, but I think it may be the best option.

 Does relieving academic pressure (option 1) appeal to you?
 How about working with your child at home, or at the beach, or wherever you land (option 4)?

 If so, consider option 5 this summer.
 Learn to implement effective intervention strategies that target not just academic skills, but the underlying skills that support academics.

 How?
 With a comprehensive online training program created just for parents.
 (All interested educators are welcome as well.)